ChrisCherng/p2-game-selector/README.md

   - The question section provides the current prompt for the user to consider for their requirement in a board game.
   - This will move onto a new question when the user has clicked an answer.
-  - Below this is a board game image to give some visual interest to the page.
+  - Below this is a board game-related image to give some visual interest to the page.

   ![Text for Number of Players question, with an image of three meeple on a board](/assets/images/question-area.png)